 Employing "the finest chinoiserie money could buy" it was a sumptuous location with its stained glass windows, coloured rope twist plasterwork and a statue depicting the 4th Earl and his great love Maria Foote.

-The Moorish Temple also featured in the Ken Russell film ‘Women in Love’ of 1969, when it was graced by Glenda Jackson in a scene on the balcony.
-The building has recently (2011) been restored with the help of English Heritage, South Derbyshire District Council and Derbyshire County Council.
+The Moorish Temple also featured in the Ken Russell film 'Women in Love' of 1969.
+It was graced by Glenda Jackson in a scene on the balcony.

 In 2011 the building was restored by us with the help of English Heritage and South Derbyshire District Council.